 - Lacks real contact tagging: GetResponse doesn’t let you properly tag and keep tags on your contacts, which I found makes it hard to reorganize your list.

 - Underwhelming analytics: Reporting on GetResponse is inconvenient because the analytics tool is a bit slow and confusing.
-It was hard for me to analyze my email marketing results and there’s no way to connect completed goals from analytics.
+It was hard for me to analyze my email marketing results, and there was no way to connect completed goals from analytics.

-- No automations in free plan: You can’t set up workflow automations in the free plan, which makes GetResponse a bit pricier than tools like Sendinblue.
+- No automation in the free plan: You can’t set up workflow automation in the free plan, which makes GetResponse a bit pricier than tools like Sendinblue.

 - Slow loading time: Some GetResponse features — like the drag-and-drop email creator — take longer to get up to speed, which is frustrating when you want to create and send out marketing messages quickly.

 GetResponse offers a library of free, pre-designed email templates in five categories: celebrate, educate, promote, sell, and welcome.
 These professionally designed templates help you get inspiration for your email marketing campaign and save resources and time.